PKL facility. Photo: FRAMATOME, Germany

 Project data package

-PKL-4 investigated safety issues relevant for current pressurised water reactor (PWR) plants as well as for new PWR design concepts and focuses on complex heat transfer mechanisms under two-phase flow, boron dilution and precipitation, and on cool-down procedures.
+PKL-4 investigated safety issues relevant for current pressurised water reactor (PWR) plants as well as for new PWR design concepts and focused on complex heat transfer mechanisms under two-phase flow, boron dilution and precipitation, and on cool-down procedures.

 These issues were investigated by means of thermal-hydraulic experiments conducted at the PKL facility.
 In addition to the tests conducted at the PKL facility, additional tests were performed at the PMK facility and at the PWR-PACTEL facility.
 During the PKL4 phase, the PKL facility has been modified to include an EPR-like upper plenum design.